scalecube/socketio/README.md

 With 4vCPU, 2GB RAM - can support
 - 10,000 long-polling sessions on single node
-- 50,000 WebSocket connections on single node
+- 50,000 WebSocket    sessions on single node

 SocketIo4Netty is a simple [Socket.IO](http://socket.io) Java server implementation based on [Netty](http://netty.io) server framework.
 Supports 0.7+ up to latest 0.9.16 versions of